Rudra7781/Homelab/readme.md

 - One peer (laptop) at `10.200.0.2`
 - A single ACCEPT rule (wg0 → eth3) grants the WG client reach into the app tier only.
 The other three segments are not reachable over the tunnel.

+## Roadmap

+**Committed:**
+Close the architectural gaps this README documents:

+- Add a second enforcement point between the app and DB tiers, converting the three-legged firewall into a true DMZ.
+Compromise of the front tier no longer means flat access to the backend.
+- Replace the blanket `10.0.0.0/16 -> anywhere` rule with per-port rules between zones (app to DB on 5432 only, etc).

 ## Tech Stack